EAISI/application-project-nhs-proms/references/outline.md

-# NHS PROMs case study for hip and knee replacement
+# NHS PROMs data science case study for hip and knee replacement
 We use the CRISP-DM model, where each lessons covers sections of the whole process.
 For example, chapter 2 on Data Understanding has separate lessons for each sub-step:

   1. Collect initial data: download and combine the data